 The proposed amendment provides voluntary incentives for the inclusion of affordable housing units within mixed use TNDs and TODs.
 TNDs and TODs are mixed use development types that include both residential and non-residential uses, including those uses that provide for employment.
-TODs and TNDs are also required by policy to be located along existing or planned transit corridors as described in the Transportation Mobility Element.
-The proposed amendment also provides for the potential consideration of impact or mobility fee assistance as one of the possible incentives the County may provide for affordable housing development.
-Note, the adopted policy is proposed to be amended to add "low" income households (80% AMI and below) as one of the target income levels for regulatory incentives.
+TODs and TNDs are also required by policy to be located along existing or planned transit corridors as described in the consideration of impact or mobility fee assistance as one of the possible incentives the County may provide for affordable housing development.
+Note, the adopted policy is proposed to be amended to add